Newsletters | Congresswoman Jennifer McClellan

 Newsletters

 As August recess winds down, I continue talking to constituents about issues that matter to them.
 For many, rising costs are a constant concern.
 From higher grocery prices to skyrocketing utility bills, families are feeling the squeeze.
+Despite Trump and Republicans’ promises to the American people, their policies are exacerbating the cost-of-living crisis in this country.

 August 20, 2025